God Wants to Strengthen You!

 But God's thought is to make you strong!
 His will is to make you stronger, not to tear you down.
 You must become strong in the ways of the Lord.
 "The way of the Lord is strength to the upright."
 (Prov.10:29 KJV) God says to you, "Do not fear, for I am with you; do not anxiously look about you, for I am your God.
 I will strengthen you, surely I will help you.
 Surely I will uphold you with my righteous right hand."
 (Isaiah 41:10, NASB).
 The strength of the Lord is more than enough, to meet every obstacle.

 God's Word says, "Be strong in the grace that is in Christ Jesus."
-(2 Tim.2: 1 KJV).
-The Word says, "In all these things we are more than conquerors through Him that loved us."
-(Rom.8:37 KJV).
-The Word says, "I can do all things through Christ who strengthens me" (Phil.4:13), and, "The Lord is the strength of my life; of whom shall I be afraid?"
-(Psalm 27:1 KJV).
-God's promise is, "In returning and rest shall ye be saved; in quietness and in confidence shall be your strength."
-(Isaiah 30:15 KJV).
+(2 Tim.2:1).
+God's Word says, "In all these things we are more than conquerors through Him that loved us."
+(Rom.8:37).
+Through the good times and the difficult times, "I can do all things through Christ who strengthens me" (Phil.4:13), and, "The Lord is the strength of my life; of whom shall I be afraid?"
+(Psalm 27:1 NKJV).
+God's promise is, "In returning and rest shall you be saved; in quietness and in confidence shall be your strength."
+(Isaiah 30:15 NKJV).
 Yes, God wants you to be strong!

 David was a man who knew the ways of the Lord.
 He was a man after God's own heart.
 Yet he encountered a situation that from all appearances looked like a complete tragedy.
 He and his men were away from their camp, when the Amalekites came and raided the camp.
 They took all of the women and children, all of their belongings, and burned the town with fire (I Sam.30: 1,2).
 When David and his men came back to their camp and found it completely destroyed, "then David and the people who were with him lifted their voices and wept until there was no strength in them to weep."
 (I Sam.30:4 NASB).
 To make things worse, David became distressed because the people spoke of stoning him.
 They were embittered because of the loss of their loved ones in this terrible tragedy (I Sam.30:6).